bdschi1/llm-finance-evals/README.md

 - **Financial-Reasoning Agent Evaluation Template**
   Draft evaluation rubric and task set intended for contribution to an `awesome-ai-agents`-style repository.
-Focused on PM/analyst workflows similar to the Mercor Portfolio Manager and Analyst roles.
+Focused on PM/analyst workflows.